yogarn/morse-code/README.md

 # morse-code
-Turn string to morse code
+Turn string input to morse code separated with "/" (slash)